thekdrstory/KDR_Temperature.Converter/README.md

 I created this application because I did not feel like rummaging through drop list downs and having to swap the chosen temperatues scales to match what scale my number was in.
 I just wanted to type in a number and see it all laid out before me.

+THINGS YOU NEED TO RUN THIS!
+1. A windows environment
+2. .NET 6